ANGELINA CASK NEUROLOGICAL RESEARCH FOUNDATION

 Giovi hopes that these skills will assist in building this Foundation as she has a personal appreciation of CASK and the significant impact it has not only on the patient, but also their family.

-Charles Moschoudis (Director)
+Dr Charles Moschoudis

 Charles is Angelina's father.

-Charles is legally qualified and is a specialist in commercial and criminal law, having appeared and advised both public and private sector clients in thousands of matters.
+Dr Moschoudis is legally qualified and is a specialist in commercial and criminal law, having appeared and advised both public and private sector clients in thousands of matters.
 Before practising law, he gained considerable experience in the public sector, as a sworn member of the NSW Police Force.
 He undertook duties as a covert operative narcotics investigator (secondment: Major Crime Squad (sth) and D.E.A.
 (Special Forces)), having later worked as a full time member of the Special Operations Group (Suth).
 Following which he was later designated as a Prosecutor.

-Charles has previously worked for other non-profit organisations, such as the Sydney Regional Aboriginal Corporation Legal Services.
+He has previously worked for other non-profit organisations, such as the Sydney Regional Aboriginal Corporation Legal Services.
 He has provided pro bono assistance to members of the community through the NSW Bar Association Pro Bono Scheme, for almost a decade.

 Karina Davis (Director)